ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/tafamace/CVE-2017-2666](https://github.com/tafamace/CVE-2017-2666) :  ![starts](https://img.shields.io/github/stars/tafamace/CVE-2017-2666.svg) ![forks](https://img.shields.io/github/forks/tafamace/CVE-2017-2666.svg)

 ## CVE-2017-2636
- Race condition in drivers/tty/n_hdlc.c in the Linux kernel through 4.10.1 allows local users to gain privileges or cause a denial of service (double free) by setting the HDLC line discipline.
+ A race condition flaw was found in the N_HLDC Linux kernel driver when accessing n_hdlc.tbuf list that can lead to double free.
+A local, unprivileged user able to set the HDLC line discipline on the tty device could use this flaw to increase their privileges on the system.